UUA Test Prep

 Study Guides

-Each section has a dedicated study guide with strategies, worked examples, and interactive demonstrations.
+Each skill area has a dedicated study guide with strategies, worked examples, and interactive demonstrations.
 Start here before you touch a practice test.
-Understanding the format is worth 10 points by itself.
+Understanding the format is worth real points by itself.

 Step 2